 From A Room’s first volume opens incredibly strong, ‘Broken Halos’ grabbed me immediately, you’ll notice throughout the album that a heavy focus is placed on Chris’s stellar and soulful voice and the first track is certainly no exception, the guitar melody is beautiful and is matched by heartbreaking lyrics which are sure too touch anyone who has experienced the sudden loss of a dear friend.

 There’s only one cover on the album and that’s Willie Nelson’s ‘Last Thing I Needed, First Thing This Morning’ the solemn ballad is a perfect fit for Chris’s gravely tones and he does the song justice.
 ‘Second One To Know’ see’s Chris rev up the engine for a stomping track, including a shredding guitar solo unlike anything we’re quite used to from Stapleton.

-‘Up To No Good Livin’ is the perfect country song, it’s verses are sharp with incredible detail but it’s in the chorus where the song really shines as Morgan Stapleton, his wonderful wife joins in, their voices bouncing off of each other as they sing about the trouble maker whosebound to die young.
+‘Up To No Good Livin’ is the perfect country song, it’s verses are sharp with incredible detail but it’s in the chorus where the song really shines as Morgan Stapleton, his talented wife joins in.
+Their voices bouncing off of each other as they sing about the trouble maker whose-bound to die young.

 ‘Either Way’ is a ballad which places it’s focus firmly on Chris and his vocal range, it’s emotionally deep, a tale of a marriage reaching it’s end with the verses feeling like whispers, especially compared to the chorus which see’s him really belting out his emotions.
 ‘I Was Wrong’ is bluesy in nature, a man who’s desperate to get his girl back, it see’s him really go for it, as he begs for forgiveness you can really feel it resonate through you.